Google Becomes Social Engine-Internet Marketing Interaction Tips

 Google is ruining the way people search.
 However, times they are changing and so Google has to change.

-Aurindam Mukherjee´s last [type] ..Why You need to Re-Think Your Digital Marketing Strategy!
+Aurindam Mukherjee´s last blog post ..Why You need to Re-Think Your Digital Marketing Strategy!

 I am still fairly new with google plus and search plus.
 I am glad that Google turned social without trying to be the next Facebook or something like that.
 It seems nice that they also teamed up with other social platforms.
 I just hope that Google will trash the error message when one is using the google search engine too much.
 Thanks for the insights.

-Astrid Sanschagrin´s last [type] ..Banc de musculation V-Fit
+Astrid Sanschagrin´s last blog post ..Banc de musculation V-Fit

 Nice to know about these improvement bring by our Google engine, I think its an additional benefits for everyone.